jerps/rss-ticker/README.md

 rss-ticker is [MIT Licensed](LICENSE.txt).
 You may use, distribute and copy it under the license terms.

 ### Changes

+* v0.5.0 (september 15, 2019)

+  * Some bugfixes.

+  * Added static read-only property `apNames` to `RssTicker`.
+It gives an array with all attribute/property names.

+  * rss-ticker is now stable and fully functional.

 * v0.4.1 (september 15, 2019)